 It's important to keep on top of the clients who have retainers, but if there's clients who aren't on shape support.
 Maybe this is a great time to get involved.
 Our team can be completing tasks for your business - taking the stress and pressure of you in a time of uncertainty.

-As all staff are still working (from home) we will be paying wages in full.
+We will be paying wages in full.
 Any external freelancers we have in place, will be paid in full and on time.
 We will monitor the situation and see how long this virus lasts.
-I think it's important to try and carry on as normal as much as possible.
+I think it's important to try and carry on as normal as much as possible and look after our team - everyone has bills to pay.
+And we understand how stressful this is for everyone, the business, the staff, clients - everyone.
 It's OK to slow down a little, to understand and adapt to a change in environment, but work still needs to be done.

 For me, cutting the gym out is going to be an issue.
 But I think it's sensible to stop going.
 So home workouts, and runs will have to be implemented for the next few weeks instead.
 A few of the lads are keen cyclists - which I don't think will be an issue.
 But I do think it's important to stay active and not just eat fried chicken on the couch all day with your laptop on your knee.

 Stay safe everyone.
 Let's see where this takes us.
 I have a feeling that this change in environment will improve communication, especially around deadlines.
 And these aspects will creep into our everyday life when we are back in the studio.